Principle 1 - Uniqueness

 Principle 2 - Leadership is Influence

-This principle states that everyone can be a leader because leadership is about influencing people positively.
-Although we may never be the next Martin Luther King, we can all learn how to influence the people within our given circle of colleagues, friends and family because “leadership is not a position occupied but an influence exercised.”
+Although we may never be the next Martin Luther King, we can all learn how to influence the people within our circle of colleagues, friends and family because, as someone very famous once said, ‘leadership is not a position occupied but an influenced exercised’.

 Back to top ^